aandroni/velib-tracker/README.md

 The project was designed in a modular way and its components are:

 1. ETL (Extract, Transform, Load) component: I wrote an *AWS Lambda* function (`aws-lambdas/etl.py`) to query the Velib API, extract the data I was interested in, and store the filtered data in a *AWS DynamoDB* table.
-I then used *AWS CloudWatch Events* to trigger the *Lambda* function every 10 minutes (starting on July 26th 2021).
+I then used *AWS CloudWatch Events* to trigger the *Lambda* function every 10 minutes (starting on August 28th 2021).

 2. Public API: I wrote a second *AWS Lambda* function (`aws-lambdas/api.py`), which was used, together with *AWS API Gateway*, to build a public REST API exposing the data stored in my *DynamoDB* table.